At What Point Is a Roof Beyond Repair and a Roof Replacement Is Needed?

 Damaged or Missing Shingles

 Shingles that are cracked, curled, or missing altogether are clear indicators of roof damage.
+Cupping, curling, or clawing shingles are signs of aging and wear.
+They can no longer effectively protect your roof.
 These can lead to leaks and further damage if not addressed promptly.
 For a deeper dive into the common mistakes that lead to roof leaks, you may want to read our article on ‘5 Avoidable Mistakes That Cause Metal Roof Leak.’

 Leaks and Water Damage